Skip to content

 For a step-by-step tutorial on converting a distribution list to a shared inbox, check out this post.

-Problems with shared inboxes
+Addressing issues with shared inboxes